matestack/matestack-ui-core/docs/install/README.md

 ```javascript
 //= require matestack-ui-core
 ```
+(Webpacker Integration is coming in 0.7.0)

 ## Matestack Folder

 Create a folder called 'matestack' in your app directory.
-All your matestack apps, pages, components (and more to come) will be defined there.
+All your matestack apps, pages and components will be defined there.

 ## Include Helper